cmhughes/latexindent.pl/documentation/sec-replacements.rst

  	:class: .replaceyaml
  	:caption: ``replace1.yaml``
  	:name: lst:replace1-yaml

+Note that in :numref:`lst:replace1-yaml` we have specified ``amalgamate`` as 0 so that the default replacements are overwritten.

 We haven’t yet discussed the ``when`` field; don’t worry, we’ll get to it as part of the discussion in what follows.